Todd-Productions/cirrus-designs/src/pages/index.md

     title: Quality Design, Done Right The First Time
     subtitle: design process is rooted in three-dimensional design and drafting
     description: >-
-      We use our collective 30 plus years of experience and the most up to date technologies to offer our clients the highest quality service.
+      We use our years of experience and the most up to date technologies to offer our clients the highest quality service.
     buttontext: Discover 3D Scanning
     buttonlink: /3d-scanning